La Pérouse (crater)

 La Pérouse is a lunar impact crater that is located near the eastern limb of the Moon.
 It lies northwest of the larger crater Ansgarius, and to the east of Kapteyn.
 This crater appears foreshortened due to its location, but the rim is nearly circular when viewed from orbit.

+This formation dates to the Late Imbrian period on the lunar geologic timescale.
 The rim of La Pérouse is not significantly worn by subsequent impacts, and its features are well-defined.
 Terraces line much of the inner wall, and there is a small outer rampart.
 There are also small outward bulges in the rim to the south-southeast and south-southwest.
 Within the interior floor is a central ridge offset to the northeast of the midpoint, and this formation is somewhat elongated to the southeast.
 There is a small crater (La Pérouse D) in the southeastern part of the floor.

 The crater's name was approved by the IAU in 1935.
 The name is sometimes spelled 'La Peyrouse'.